Design-led Food & Travel

 Sanctuary Lodge – Machu Picchu, Peru

 Undeniably expensive (in Feb ’12 the cheapest room was $825 per night) but without question this is a once in a lifetime opportunity to stay next door to the majestic Machu Picchu citadel.
 Once there, literally EVERYTHING is included in the price – all meals (even breakfast in bed), all drinks including alcohol (even Jack Daniels!), the entire contents of the mini-bar and even all laundry.
-The service is impeccable – from the moment you step off the train at… Read more
+The service is impeccable – from the moment you step off the train at Machu Picchu… Read more

 15 June 2012 No Comments